 EDUC 602: Instructional Systems Development I

-Online (Fall, Spring & Summer) and On-Campus in Catonsville (Fall & Spring)
+Online (Fall, Spring & Summer)

 This course includes the elements of analysis, design, development, implementation and evaluation.
 An emphasis is placed on micro-level design issues including analysis, design and evaluation.
 Learners work through the ISD process to assemble a training or education project that is ready for implementation.
 A design plan and lesson plan is constructed to allow learners real-world experience in the ISD process.
 The online section of this course is taught using an asynchronous delivery format.

 Prerequisite: Consent of the ISD department.